Cyclists on the Otago Central Rail Trail

 In 1990 the 150 km stretch of railway from Middlemarch to Clyde closed and the line was pulled up.
 In 2000 this section of the line was officially reopened as New Zealand’s first rail trail.

 Since opening, the rail trail has attracted thousands of visitors to the area each year, providing job opportunities and revitalising the regions economy.

 Viaducts, stonework, bridges and some of the old railway stations have been maintained, preserving the heritage of the old railway line and making this New Zealand’s most popular rail heritage experience.

 Highlights along the rail trail include: Tunnellers Camp, the art deco town of Ranfurly, the Poolburn Gorge, and the iconic Wedderburn Station made famous by Graham Sydney.

 DOC has a strong partnership with the Otago Central Rail Trail Trust.
-The Trust has been instrumental in the success of the rail trail, raising over 1.3 million dollars towards upgrades, and contributing many hours of voluntary labour.
+The Trust has been instrumental in the success of the rail trail, raising funds for upgrades, and contributing voluntary labour.

 Upgrade work has included re-decking bridges, and installing signage, interpretation panels, toilets and shelter sheds along the track.
 A particular challenge has been experimenting with methods to improve the rough surface of the old railway to give cyclists a smooth ride.

 Together the Trust and DOC have worked with local communities to bring back and preserve railway heritage, such as the iconic Wedderburn Station goods shed.

 The community rallied together to get the shed, which was made famous in the Grahame Sydney painting 'July on the Maniototo', returned to its original site.
 The accompanying station building was also returned to the site and restored.